Skip to main content

 The presence and activity of different estrogen receptor subtypes within the heart and vasculature are critical.
 ERα and ERβ are both found in cardiac myocytes, fibroblasts, and vascular endothelial and smooth muscle cells, but they can have different, sometimes opposing, effects.

 Much of the direct cardioprotection, including anti-fibrotic and anti-hypertrophic effects, appears to be mediated through ERβ.
 In contrast, the vascular benefits, such as enhanced vasodilation and endothelial health, are largely driven by ERα activation.
-This receptor-specific activity explains some of the complexities observed in clinical trials of therapy, where the type of estrogen or selective estrogen receptor modulator (SERM) used can lead to different cardiovascular outcomes.
+This receptor-specific activity explains some of the complexities observed in clinical trials of hormone replacement therapy, where the type of estrogen or selective estrogen receptor modulator (SERM) used can lead to different cardiovascular outcomes.

 Testosterone’s Permissive Role in Angiotensin II-Induced Hypertension

-The role of testosterone in is often described as “permissive.”
+The role of testosterone in blood pressure regulation is often described as “permissive.”
 This means that while testosterone itself may not be directly hypertensive, its presence is necessary for other pressor systems, like the RAAS, to exert their full effect.
 Studies in animal models have demonstrated that castration can blunt the hypertensive response to angiotensin II infusion, and this response is restored with testosterone replacement.
 This suggests that testosterone sensitizes the cardiovascular system to the effects of angiotensin II.

 The mechanisms for this sensitization are multifaceted.
 Testosterone has been shown to upregulate the expression of the angiotensin II type 1 receptor (AT1R) in vascular tissues.
 The AT1R is the primary receptor through which angiotensin II mediates its vasoconstrictive, pro-inflammatory, and pro-fibrotic effects.